aldenml/ecc/README.md

 // proxy server setup signing keys
 SigningKeyPair signingProxy = pre_schema1_SigningKeyGen();

-// client A select a plaintext message, this message
+// client A selects a plaintext message, this message
-// in itself is random, but can be used as a seed
+// in itself is random but can be used as a seed
 // for symmetric encryption keys byte[] message = pre_schema1_MessageGen();